OCA/stock-logistics-workflow/stock_picking_deliver_uos/README.rst

 wizard allowing the user to use the uos quantity (instead of the standard uom) to specify the quantity to be delivered.

+Note: the module handles only the case when one stock move leads to one pack operation.

 For example if I have to deliver 3 tables (uos qty=3 uos=pz) each one of 1,5 m² (uom=m², uom qty=4,5), I can make a transfer specifying 2 pieces (the system computes the internal uom qty:  3 m²)